michaelbonner/faktory/README.md

 ## Deploy changes

-Vercel automatically deploys new changes commited to the repo.
+Vercel automatically deploys new changes committed to the repo.